 Pulmonary manifestations occur 5-26 days following ingestion of viable eggs.

-Ascaris pneumonia may develop and consists of migratory, transient, localized intraalveolar inflammatory reactions.
+Ascaris pneumonia may develop and consists of migratory, transient, localised intra-alveolar inflammatory reactions.

-Pulmonary ascariasis is the most common cause of Loeffler syndrome, which is characterized by fever, cough, sputum, asthma, eosinophilia, and infiltrates seen at chest radiography.
+Pulmonary ascariasis is the most common cause of Loeffler syndrome, which is characterised by fever, cough, sputum, asthma, eosinophilia, and infiltrates seen at chest radiography.

-The life cycle begins when embryonated eggs, shed by the adult worm, are passed in the feces of an infected individual.
+The life cycle begins when embryonated eggs, shed by the adult worm, are passed in the faeces of an infected individual.
 Eggs can then contaminate soil, water, or even food.

 Humans become infected after ingesting contaminated material.
 Gastric secretions then cause the eggs to hatch in the small bowel.
-The larvae penetrate the intestinal mucosa and are hematogenously transported to the lung.
+The larvae penetrate the intestinal mucosa and are haematogenously transported to the lung.

 Pulmonary manifestations vary widely.
-The worms grow while in the alveoli, eventually travel up the airway to the epiglottis, and are swallowed again.
+The worms grow whilst in the alveoli, eventually travelling up the airway to the epiglottis, and then re-swallowed.

 Once they are back in the small bowel, the worms grow to lengths of up to 35 cm.
-The life span of an adult female worm is 6 months to 1 year.
+The lifespan of an adult female worm is six months to one year.

 For a discussion of the pulmonary appearances of ascariasis please refer to simple pulmonary eosinophilia.

 Worms can often be seen on conventional abdominal radiographs as curvilinear soft-tissue density cords.
-If bowel obstruction is present, the typical pattern of air-filled, dilated loops of small bowel with multiple air-fluid levels can be seen on an upright radiograph.
+If a bowel obstruction is present, the typical pattern of gas-filled, dilated loops of small bowel with multiple gas-fluid levels can be seen on an upright radiograph.

-Intestinal ascariasis appears as individual worms seen as longitudinal tubular structures on barium enema.
+Intestinal ascariasis appears as individual worms, each seen as a longitudinal tubular structure on a contrast enema.
 If the alimentary tract of the worm is empty, the worm may appear as a filling defect.
 If its alimentary tract is distended, the worm appears as parallel bands.
 On transverse sections, the worm appears as a target sign with body wall and a central dot representing its gut 1.

 Ultrasound will depict the adult worm as a hypoechoic tubular structure with well-defined echogenic walls.
 During real-time evaluation, the worms can be seen making curling movements.

-The worms can usually be visualized within the bowel lumen at CT with soft-tissue windowing.
+The worms can usually be visualised within the bowel lumen at CT with soft-tissue windowing.